 In addition to the regular army, a number of Indigenous Australians served in Special Forces.
 The Torres Strait Light Infantry was formed in 1941 to defend the strategically important Torres Strait area.
 In 1941, anthropologist and soldier Donald Thomson was authorised to organise and lead the Northern Territory Special Reconnaissance Unit.
 This unit contained 51 Aborigines and five white Australians.
 They lived off the land while they patrolled the coastline of northern Australia.
 In the event of a Japanese invasion, they were to conduct a guerrilla campaign from behind enemy lines using traditional Aboriginal weapons.
-The Aboriginal soldiers in these units were not formally enlisted in the army, and received goods such as tobacco rather than monetary pay until 1992, when back-pay and medals were awarded.

-Source 6.82 Indigenous soldiers on parade in 1940 (AWM P02140.004)
+Source 1 Indigenous soldiers on parade in 1940 (AWM P02140.004)